hkashyap0809/IAS-IOT-AVISHKAR-23/README.md

-# INTENRALS OF APPLICATION SERVER | DISTRIBUTED IOT PLATFORM - AVISHKAR
+# INTERNALS OF APPLICATION SERVER | DISTRIBUTED IOT PLATFORM - AVISHKAR

 <!-- Message highlighted in pink are doubts. -->